 Studies have proven to be deeper like between the T-level and the number of hours you slept, this study conducted on the effect of sleep on the testosterone level have proven that guys who had 4 hours of sleep had an average testosterone level of 200-300 ng/dl in comparison to the guys who had a sleep of 8 hours, these guys had a testosterone level of 600-700 ng/dl.

 Another study of 531 healthy Chinese Asian males proved the same.
-Guys who had a sleep of 4 hours in comparison the guys who had a sleep of complete 8 hours had 60% low testosterone level.
+Guys who had a sleep of 4 hours in comparison to the guys who had a sleep of complete 8 hours had 60% low testosterone level.

 11# Man boobs

-We have learned earlier that estrogen is the female sex hormone and help them to develop female body characteristics, higher estrogen level in the male body also lead to the development of men boobs and depletion of lean muscles.
+We have learned earlier that estrogen is the female sex hormone and help them to develop female body characteristics, the higher estrogen level in the male body also lead to the development of men boobs and depletion of lean muscles.

 If you have started to develop man boobs then it’s time to regulate your testosterone level and start a healthy lifestyle.